flux3dp/flux-delta/README.md

 # flux-delta
 This repository is currently working in progress.

-It takes time to organize legacy documents, latest progress will be updated here.
+It will take some time to organize legacy documents.

+The latest progress will be updated here.

 ## Firmware